Red River Renegades

 Red River Renegades is a 1946 American Western film directed by Thomas Carr and written by Norman S. Hall.
 The film stars Sunset Carson, Peggy Stewart, Tom London, Ted Adams, LeRoy Mason and Kenne Duncan.
 It was released on July 23, 1946 by Republic Pictures.

+Plot

+Postal Inspectors Carson and Underwood investigate a series of robberies in which both the stagecoach and its driver vanish.
+They join forces with Pinkerton agent Bennett, who has traced some of the stolen money to Stevens.